Minimum requirement:

 Sector analysis and Monte Carlo calculations are based on two different approaches:

-- Monte Carlo considers the actual interactions between particles and matter.
+• Monte Carlo considers the actual interactions between particles and matter.
 The materials do not have to be converted into Aluminum.
-The electron or proton flux is used as the environment input.
+The particle flux is used as the environment input.
 The target material can be made of Silicon or any other material depending on the Monte Carlo calculation method.

 As for TID, FASTRAD® can be used for TNID calculation both through the Reverse MC module and also thanks to the ray-tracing method by entering equivalent fluence depth curve.
 The same FASTRAD® model (built-in or step imported) is used for TID and TNID calculation.
 The TNID calculated by Reverse MC can be post-processed thanks to the NIEL table in order to get equivalent fluence for the specified particle and energy.

-FASTRAD® is a tool dedicated to total dose calculation (TID and TNID).
-The SEE rate can not be calculated with FASTRAD®.
+FASTRAD® is a tool dedicated to cumulative radiation effects.
+The SEE rate cannot be calculated with FASTRAD®.
 However, a FASTRAD® sector file (sectorized geometry) can be used to compute an SEE rate with the OMERE software.

 Different post-processing levels are available within FASTRAD®: